Lyme disease and working sick

 • Flexible scheduling or remote work options

-Pushing through Lyme disease at work may feel necessary, but the costs are real:
+Pushing through Lyme disease symptoms may feel necessary, but it can carry significant consequences:

-• Financial setbacks if reduced performance leads to lost hours, fewer opportunities, or job loss
+• Financial setbacks from reduced performance or job loss

 Clinical Takeaway